wiwa1978/blog-hugo-netlify/content/networkprogrammability/__2020-05-02_Ansible_IOSXE_RESTCONF.md

     debug:
       var: output
 ```
-In case you want to retrieve all interface, use the followinf path `path: /data/ietf-interfaces:interfaces`
+In case you want to retrieve all interface, use the following path `path: /data/ietf-interfaces:interfaces`

 ```bash
 wauterw@WAUTERW-M-65P7 restconf % ansible-playbook -i hosts restconf_get.yml